 Biography

-I am a Professor of English and Director of the London Shakespeare Centre here at King’s.
+I am a Professor of English at King’s and Co-Director of the Shakespeare Centre London.
 I studied at the Universities of Birmingham (BA) and Kansas (MA) and at Wadham College, Oxford (DPhil).
 My first non-temporary academic post was at the University of Newcastle.
-I took up a lectureship at King’s in (gulp) 1995 and, well, I’m still here.
+I took up a lectureship at King’s in 1995, becoming a Professor in 2007.

-I have held fellowships at the Huntington Library and the Humanities Research Centre, Australian National University, and have received grants from the AHRC, Leverhulme Trust and Australian Research Council.
-I am a visiting professor at the University of Queensland and a Fellow of the English Association and of the Royal Society of Arts.
+I have been fortunate to hold research fellowships at the Huntington Library, the Humanities Research Centre, Australian National University and AIAS (Aarhus Institute of Advanced Studies, Denmark) and have received grants from the AHRC, Leverhulme Trust and Australian Research Council.
+I have been a visiting professor at the University of Queensland and am a Fellow of the English Association and of the Royal Society of Arts.

 Research

-I am a literary critic and textual editor.
-My primary interests lie in early modern theatre, particularly Shakespeare.
+I am a literary and cultural critic and textual editor.
+My primary interest lies in early modern theatre, particularly Shakespeare.
 I have worked on Shakespearean afterlives, reception and performance history, on commemoration and cultural memory and on historical aspects of the idea of ‘global’ Shakespeare.
 I also work across periods and genres on late-life creativity and in particular on the concept of ‘late style’ and its shortcomings.
+Most recently I have worked on nonhuman animals and cultures of prejudice.

-I am Principal Investigator for a major research project, ‘Shakespeare in the Royal Collections’ (2018-21), funded by the Arts and Humanities Research Council, working with Co-I Prof Kate Retford (History of Art, Birkbeck) and two postdocs, Dr Sally Barnden and Dr Kirsten Tambling, to investigate the Shakespeare holdings at Windsor and other royal palaces and to provide a history of the mutual legitimation of two of Britain’s best-known hegemonic cultural phenomena – Shakespeare and the monarchy – in the eighteenth and nineteenth centuries.
+I was Principal Investigator for a major AHRC-funded research project, ‘Shakespeare in the Royal Collections’ (2018-21), working with Co-Investigator Prof Kate Retford and postdoctoral associates Dr Sally Barnden and Dr Kirsten Tambling.
+Together, we investigated the Shakespeare holdings at Windsor and other royal palaces, establishing a history of the mutual legitimation of two of Britain’s best-known hegemonic cultural phenomena – Shakespeare and the monarchy – in the eighteenth and nineteenth centuries.

 In 2016, I created and directed Shakespeare400, a King’s-led consortium of twenty-five major London cultural and creative organisations marking the Shakespeare Quatercentenary, for which, inter alia, I co-curated an exhibition, ‘By Me, William Shakespeare’, with The National Archives and co-edited Shakespeare in Ten Acts, the book accompanying the British Library’s 2016 Shakespeare exhibition.